arinco-crew-community/four-tips-securing-serverless/tip_3.md

 Now let's move some of our sensitive values from our Function App configuration to our Key Vault and update their values to Key Vault references.

 Let's start by creating a couple of new variables for the names of our Key Vault secrets.
-Place these at the top of  your bicep file.
+Place these with the other variables at the top of your bicep file.

 ``` bicep